adityavarshney/Sheets-to-Docs/README.md

   <li> In the page containing the spreadsheet, a dialog box will open, asking for details regarding the interviews being conducted.
 This is to construct a folder with an appropriate name.
 (The folder will be named "Interviews " + whatever details you describe). </li>
   <li> Check the Google Drive root to see the new folder created.
 All files will be in that folder, named using the applicants' names. </li>
 </ul>
+Designed for use by ANova @ UC Berkeley, Spring 2018.